szymon-sawicki/szymon-sawicki/README.md

 Hi!

 My name is Szymon and I come from Poland.
-I'm 34 years old, I have moved to Vienna since 2012.
+I'm 34 years old, I have moved to Vienna since 2012 until now.
 At the moment I'm focusing on searching for an entry level job as a junior java developer.
 I'm learning with a great mentor and after a 1,5 years journey with java it comes time for new challenges as a professional developer.

 ## My projects